irmen/Serpent/README.txt

 to the object tree that is being serialized, and don't use the same serializer in different threads.

-Python 2.6 cannot deserialize complex numbers (limitation of ast.literal_eval in 2.6)
+Python 2.6 cannot deserialize complex numbers at all (limitation of ast.literal_eval in 2.6).

 Because the serialized format is just valid Python source code, it can contain comments.
+Serpent does not add comments by itself apart from the single header line.

 Set literals are not supported on python <3.2 (ast.literal_eval limitation).
 If you need Python < 3.2 compatibility, you'll have to use set_literals=False when serializing.
 Since version 1.6 serpent chooses this wisely for you by default, but you can still override it if needed.

+Various python implementations and versions have various degrees of issues with serializing a collections.namedtuple instance.
+Some lose the values altogether, some forget about the order.
+There's no workaround for this in Serpent itself.
+CPython 2.7 and CPython 3.3+ work fine in this regard.